Wondering what the Walking Liberty half dollar value is today?

 It may surprise you to find out that most Walking Liberty half dollars are not rare at all, except for some examples that are in uncirculated (“mint”) condition.

-There are, however, a few select dates that hobbyists consider rare and a good half dozen or so that are regarded as semi-key, or just “scarce,” issues.
+For example, some of the early mintmarked Walking Liberty half dollars are keys to the series and demand substantial premiums, even in worn grades.
+There are a few select dates that hobbyists consider rare and a good half dozen or so that are regarded as semi-key (or just scarce) issues.

 Here’s a list of the rare Walking Liberty half dollars, as well as other scarce dates and approximately what they’re worth: